 Transfers take place when funds are moved directly from one IRA custodian to another.
 For instance, you can transfer funds from a traditional IRA, housed by a bank, into a self-directed traditional IRA plan administrated by Advanta IRA.
 Here, the IRA owner does not take receipt of the funds first.
 Because the funds being moved never leave a plan, taxation and penalties don’t come into play.
 Additionally, there is no limitation on the number of times plan owners can perform transfers within a 12-month period.
 Transfers can also involve assets, in which case the investment is moved and retitled into the name of the new account.

-If you have questions about this article or wish to learn more about self-directed retirement plans and alternative investments permissible in these accounts, please contact us.
+If you have questions about IRA transfers and rollovers or wish to learn more about self-directed retirement plans and alternative investments permissible in these accounts, please contact us.